Hobbitenango, near Antigua Guatemala, is one of the most interesting attractions in the area and a popular day trip destination.

 From left to right: Pacaya, Agua, Fuego, Acatenango and Toliman volcanoes.

 As you can guess by the name, the concept is based around the idea of building a real-life Shire – J.R.R Tolkien’s “Lord of the Rings,” if you still don’t get the hobbit/Shire references.
-The project is relatively new and somewhat rough around the edges, but the owners of what used to be a personal camping spot aim to build a self-sustaining, environment-friendly complete with organic garden.
+The owners turned what used to be a personal camping spot and have built a self-sustaining, environment-friendly complete with organic garden.

 Restaurant (center), private cottage (left), dorms (right)